yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 This leaves integrated Intel GPU users with a single alternative, Linux, which offers support for even older hardware.
 For example, an ancient HD 4000 can *run* yuzu with the Mesa drivers.

-Users should consider learning Linux if a hardware upgrade is not a viable option in the near future, Mesa always offered better performance for Intel GPUs.
+Users should consider learning Linux if a hardware upgrade is not a viable option in the near future, Mesa has always offered better performance for Intel GPUs.

 ## Future projects